 Rett syndrome is a rare, largely non-inherited, genetic neurological disorder that occurs almost exclusively in females.
 The mutation of the MECP2 gene on the X chromosome, which occurs spontaneously during early development prior to birth, affects one in every 10,000 to 15,000 girls born worldwide, with no regard to racial, ethnic, or socioeconomic background.

 The MECP2 gene encodes the protein by the same name that is found in all neurologically derived cells in the human body.
 It is essential for the normal function of neurological development, but too much or too little of the protein leads to severe abnormalities of cell function—too little of the protein leads to Rett syndrome in girls, while too much of the protein leads to MECP2 duplication syndrome, which contrary to Rett, occurs almost exclusively in males.
-(See sidebar, p.
-33.)
+(See sidebar, below.)